dnsimple/dnsimple-api-examples/node/README.markdown

 The scripts in this directory demonstrate how to use the DNSimple Node API wrapper to connect to the DNSimple API.

+You will need to have the DNSimple node client installed.
+You can install it using `npm install dnsimple`.

 # Running

 ```